 Make you more susceptible to infections, which help cancer cells grow and multiply.

 Why Regular Colorectal Cancer Screenings are So Important

 Colorectal cancer is curable, especially in the early stages.
 The best chance of complete remission comes with finding polyps early that need to be removed before they turn into cancer.
 This makes the entire process easier on you, less invasive, reduces the chance of it spreading to other organs, and is less expensive than late-stage cancer treatment.

 Healthy lifestyle choices are especially helpful in preventing both ulcerative colitis and colon cancer and help detect it early.
+Knowing the risk factors is especially important for young adults whose risk of colon cancer has increased since the 1950s.
 Some of the most important choices you can make include: